 Due to its lack of oils and waxes, mineral makeup doesn't slide off the skin like regular makeup does.
 "I've used mineral makeup on shoots in really hot locations, and it just doesn't budge, which is amazing," says Aimee.
 This is all down to a special nylon that mineral makeup contains and makes the makeup heat-, water- and wear-resistant.

-6. It's good for your skin
+6. It's Safe for Your Skin

 "Mineral makeup acts like skincare.
 That's why it's recommended by dermatologists and skin specialists all over the world," says SJ Froom, international makeup artist for BareMinerals.
 "Women wear makeup to feel beautiful and confident, but heavy formulas can cause skin problems, such as breakouts and irritation.
 This leaves us in a vicious cycle of using more makeup to cover up skin concerns, never giving our skin a chance to be healthy.
 Mineral makeup contains natural skin-improving ingredients and incredible technology, which means brands don't need to sacrifice health for performance."